ucrbioinfo/OMGS/README.md

 There are two kinds of output files, stitched contigs file and log files.
 Stitched contigs file contains the final stitched contigs, while the log files contain the information which shows the whole process of running.
 All of the output files are stored in output directory specified by users.
 There are some other intermediate files inside, which could be ignored by users.

-1. stitched contigs file
+1. output scaffolds file

-final_stitched.fasta: It's a fasta file which contains the stitched contigs.
+/core/scaffolds.fasta: It's a fasta file which contains the output scaffolds (including contigs not used).

 2. log files and some intermediate files